 This would appear to be the most basic application of the classification scheme.
-Statutes written to apply to cities of a particular class are authorized or required to do something that is related to their ability or needs as they reach a certain population.
+Statutes written to apply to cities of a particular class authorize or require those cities to do something that is related to their ability or needs as they reach a certain population.